 - Completely support the senior to talk about his or her emotions, thoughts and feelings at all times free of judgment.
 It’s crucial for the individual to feel comfortable revealing any problems freely and truthfully without feeling the desire to hide or cover them up.

 Anosognosia, and other elements of Alzheimer’s disease, like sundowning, challenging behaviors, wandering, and aggression, can be quite difficult, both for the individual struggling with these problems and his or her loved ones.
 It is important for family to search out a strong network of support and to educate themselves as much as possible in regards to the disease and tips for managing it.
 It is also important for family caregivers to allow sufficient time for self-care.

-Contact JFS Care’s experts in dementia care in Santa Monica CA and the surrounding areas for more useful information on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to allow your senior loved one to experience the highest possible quality of life at all times.
-We partner with family members to offer safe, knowledgeable dementia care in Santa Monica, CA and the surrounding communities, allowing family care providers the opportunity to step away for a length of time to rest and revitalize.
+Contact JFS Care’s experts in home care assistance in Los Angeles and the surrounding areas for more useful information on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to allow your senior loved one to experience the highest possible quality of life at all times.
+We partner with family members to offer safe, knowledgeable home care assistance in Los Angeles, CA and the surrounding communities, allowing family care providers the opportunity to step away for a length of time to rest and revitalize.
 Whether the need is for a few hours each week or full-time, around-the-clock care, we’re available to help.
 Call us at (213) 383-2273 to learn more or to arrange for a free in-home consultation.